jacklaurencegaray/final-blog/content/blog/web-storage-cookies-local-session/index.md

 Always take note that local storage stays in the user's browser _forever_, until they clear their browser's cache or manually clear their local storage via DevTools (will expound on this later in this article).
 There is no expiration unlike with cookies.

 Local storage can also be accessed by the browser only and, unlike cookies, is _not_ sent to the server for every request.
-Therefore, adding more properties isn't an overhead.
+Therefore, adding more properties isn't overhead.

 ## Session Storage

-Session storage is very similar to local storage, in fact, it shares the same interface!
+Session storage is very similar to local storage, it shares the same interface!
 (They both share a [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) interface).

-You can use them the exact same way with local storage, except with `sessionStorage` this time.
+You can use them the exact way with local storage, except with `sessionStorage` this time.

 ```
 sessionStorage.setItem('key', 'value')